 Mon.AUG.8 Morning Brief: Mint Marketing Agency.

-It should not be shocking that the Mint and Stack’s Bowers Galleries.
+It should not be shocking that the Mint Marketing Agency and Stack’s Bowers Galleries.
 They have agreed to a deal for the sale of the first and last 2021 American Eagle gold and silver bullion coins.
-Officials from the mint had declared that they will look for a private partner.
+Officials from the mint had declared that they would look for a private partner.
 Mint has already collaborated with a private partner to sell coins.

 It submitted a single lot of a 1933 Saint-Gaudens double eagle to a Sotheby’s/auction.
-Stacks Because of a settlement in a lawsuit filed against the Mint by the owner of a 1933 double eagle that he confiscated.
-What distinguishes that 2002 auction from the impending sale is that the offering is of modern coinage rather than a historical coin.
+Stacks.
+Because of a settlement in a lawsuit filed against the Mint by the owner of a 1933 double eagle that he confiscated.
+What distinguishes that 2002 auction from the impending sale?
+That the offering is of modern coinage rather than a historical coin.

 In this marketing, if this auction’s results are promising, we might see more of these items in the future

-Mon.AUG.8 Morning Brief: Mint Marketing through the internet.
+Mon.AUG.8 Morning Brief: Mint Marketing Through the Internet

 It was a smart idea to start accepting enrollments for the 2023 Morgan and Peace dollars.
 A month before they would ever be available.
-It relieves pressure on Mint consumers who can enroll to purchase their coins now rather than trying to purchase the coins online on the day that sales begin.
+It relieves pressure on Mint consumers who can enroll to purchase their coins.
+Now rather than trying to purchase the coins online on the day that sales begin.

 Here the reality of both coins is that these are still in flow in the years after their beginning issues imply and Mint underestimated the demand for the object.
 Even if one of the coins is now “free” with a purchase, the markup over the Mint’s cost deters many coin collectors from purchasing the exquisite pieces.